-2.1 Two-Dimensional Method - Continous Case.
+2.1.
+Two-Dimensional Method-Continuous Case

 We need to extend our ideas to two dimensions in order to deal with actual images.
-There are a number of ways of arriving at the process to be described here, we shall follow the simplest (Horn 1968).
-We need to find two-dimensional analogues to differentiation and integration.
-The first partial derivatives are directional and thus unsuitable since they will for example completely eliminate evidence of edges running in a direction parallel to their direction of differentiation.
-Exploring the partial derivatives and their linear combinations one finds that the Laplacian operator is the lowest order combination that is isotropic, or rotationally symmetric.
-The Laplacian operator is of course the sum of the second partial derivatives.
+There are a number of ways of arriving at the process to be described here, we shall follow the simplest [22].
+One needs to find twodimensional analogues to differentiation and integration.
+The first partial derivatives are directional and thus unsuitable since they will, for example, completely eliminate evidence of edges running in a direction parallel to their direction of differentiation.
+Exploring the partial derivatives and their linear combinations one finds that the laplacian operator is the lowest order combination that is isotropic, or rotationally symmetric.
+The laplacian operator is, of course, the sum of the second partial derivatives.

-2.1.1 Applying the Laplacian to a Mondrian.
+2.1.1.
+Applying the Laplacian to a Mondrian

 Before investigating the invertibility of this operator, let us see what happens when one applies it to the image of a Mondrian.
 Inside any region one will obtain a finite value due to the variation in illumination intensity.
 At each edge one will get a pulse pair, one positive and one negative.
-The area of each pulse will be equal to the intensity step.
+The size of each pulse will be equal to the intensity step.